 4 tsps. baking powder

 ¾ cup currents or raisins

 1 egg, beaten (remove and save one tbsp.)

 1 cup buttermilk

 Stir the dry ingredients together and then cut in the butter.
 Once the butter is finely mixed, stir in the fruit.
-In a separate bowl, mix the egg and the milk.
-Make a “well” in the dry ingredients and pour in the egg-milk mixture; stir together.
-Knead on a floured base for 3-5 minutes.
+In a separate bowl, mix the egg and the buttermilk.
+Make a “well” in the dry ingredients and pour in the egg-buttermilk mixture; stir together.
+Knead on a floured base for 2 -3 minutes – just until will mixed.
 Roll out and cut into rounds with a cutter.
 Mix together the remaining 1 tbsp milk and saved 1 tbsp egg and brush over the scones.
 Bake at 400 F for 12-18 minutes.
 Remove from pan and cool.

 For a few tips on serving your scones with your tea, see my post, “Help, My Friends Are Coming for Tea”